gbodigital/docsify-gifcontrol/README.md

 # docsify-gifcontrol
-A Docsify plugin that adds customizable player controls to GIFs.
+A docsify plugin that adds customizable player controls to GIFs.
 GIFs will play on hover or on click depending on your [configuration](https://gbodigital.github.io/docsify-gifcontrol/#/options).

 Full Documentation with live examples at https://gbodigital.github.io/docsify-gifcontrol